| In Cuba: Festivals Workshops US to Cuba Travel

 felony) to lie to a federal officer than to go to Cuba without a license, which is

 Mexicans to not stamp your passport or they will.
-The Cubans will honor this request
+The Cubans will

-for free...
+for free.
 When you come back from Cuba under a license, you are able to bring in items protected by the Berman amendment: books, CDs, videos, even works of art. |

 Be sure to understand some essentials of Cuban law.
 You will need to have a hotel

-room arranged in Cuba before you get there, or at least have one to declare to Imigracion
+room/private house (casa particular) arranged in Cuba before you get there, or at least have one to declare to Imigracion

 when you arrive.
 You can stay at a friend's house or a licensed private boarding house,